Check repository integrity

 The "fatal: bad object HEAD" error means Git cannot find or read the commit object that HEAD is supposed to reference.
 In Git, HEAD is a special reference that points to the current commit (usually via a branch reference like refs/heads/main).
 When Git tries to resolve HEAD but finds that the underlying commit object is missing, corrupted, or unreadable, it reports this fatal error.
-Git stores all repository data as objects (commits, trees, blobs) in the .git/objects directory, with each object identified by a SHA-1 hash.
+Git stores all repository data as objects (commits, trees, blobs) in the .git/objects directory, with each object identified by a SHA-1 hash (newer Git supports SHA-256 repositories, but SHA-1 remains the default).
 HEAD typically contains either a symbolic reference (like "ref: refs/heads/main") or a direct commit hash.
-If the commit hash HEAD points to doesn't exist in the object database, or if the file is corrupted, Git cannot determine the repository state and refuses to operate.
+If the commit hash HEAD points to doesn't exist in the object database, or if the ref file is corrupted or empty, Git cannot determine the repository state and refuses to operate.
 This error is particularly alarming because it affects the core repository reference.
 Without a valid HEAD, most Git operations fail immediately.
-However, the error usually doesn't mean your files or commit history are lost—just that Git's internal pointers need repair.
+However, the error usually doesn't mean your committed history is lost — typically only Git's internal pointers need repair, and the underlying objects can be recovered from the remote, the reflog, or fsck.

 First, check the extent of repository corruption: